nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 ### <a name="titlepart1"></a>Title Part 1
 The first part of the ad title.
 The three title parts will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
 Each part of the title must contain at least one word.

 The title can contain a countdown function.
+Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
 For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).

 The title can contain dynamic text strings such as {keyword}.
 For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).